Lee Lee Lan

 Lee Lee Lan (16 September 1944 – 16 May 2022), real name Tan Lee Lan, was a Malaysian ballet dancer and choreographer.
 She founded the Federal Academy of Ballet, Kuala Lumpur Dance Theatre and the Dance Society of Malaysia.

+Lee was internationally known, and was appointed to the Imperial Society of Teachers of Dancing (ISTD), based in London, England, as their first Asian examiner for Ballet, Modern and Tap dance.
+In 1971, Lee passed the advanced executant exam of the Royal Academy of Dance in London, and was appointed an associate member.
+Lee served as vice president of the World Dance Alliance, was on the committee of the International Council of Organizations of Folklore Festivals and Folk Arts (CIOFF, partnered with UNESCO).

 Biography

 Lee was born on 16 September 1944 in Brickfields in Kuala Lumpur, Malaysia.
 Her birth name was Tan Lee Lan and she was the fifth child of six children of Burmese and Chinese heritage.

 Lee was introduced to ballet by two older sisters, and trained in classical ballet.
 She studied under instructors Soonee Goh, Blossom Shek and Ethel Foxcroft.
 Foxcroft offered Lee a full scholarship to her school in Kuala Lumpur after the family moved to Melaka in 1957.
 She travelled three hours by bus to attend her lessons.

 Lee taught ballet part-time as a university student and graduated from the University of Malaya with a degree in Economics and History.
 As a student she also choreographed for musical productions including West Side Story, Flower Drum Song, Porgy and Bess and Show Boat.